mylivn-gmbh/mobile-test-assignment/README.md

 The purpose of this test assignment is to check applicant's real-world skills in developing mobile applications.
 When we review applicant's solution, we expect to see production ready code, which does not break in any real-world scenario (handles all important corner cases).
 Ability to predict corner cases for the problem an applicant solves is one of the most important engineering skills that we check.
 Unfortunately, it is not always possible to approximate skills of an applicant based on incomplete or crashing application.

 ### Submission
 After you finished your test assignment, please send us a link to download it to hr@mylivn.com.
 Please do not put your solution to any publicly available place on the internet (like GitHub, BitBucket).
-Best way to share files with us is to put them to any private cloud storage and provide us a public link.
+Best way to share files with us is to put them to any private cloud storage and provide us a private link.
 Also please provide a short description containing:
 * How to build and run your application
 * Short description of your solution